 How will my application be assessed?

-How to apply for your Schengen visa in Jordan
+How to apply for an airport transit visa in Jordan

-The Netherlands embassy in Amman uses the services of the visa application center (VAC) of VFS Global for Schengen visa for the Netherlands and Estonia and for Caribbean visa.
+The Netherlands embassy in Amman uses the services of the visa application center (VAC) of VFS Global for airport transit visa for the Netherlands and Estonia.

 You can make an appointment via the website of VFS Global.

 The VAC only takes in the visa applications.
 They don't have any involvement with the decision on visa applications.
-On behalf of the Netherlands embassy the Regional Service Organisation (RSO) in Amman is authorised to take decisions on the visa applications.
+On behalf of the Netherlands embassy the Consular Service Organisation (CSO) in The Hague is authorised to take decisions on the visa applications.

 Point of attention